MicrosoftDocs/appcenter-docs/docs/sdk/data/xamarin.md

 - **String documentId:** This is the unique identifier of the document.
 The characters `#?/\` are not allowed, nor is whitespace.

-- **String partition:** The partition that the document lives in.
-You will most likely be using the `DefaultPartitions.UserDocuments` option to store this within a specific user's partition.
+- **String partition:** The partition that the document will live in.
+Use the `DefaultPartitions.UserDocuments` option to read a document within an authenticated user's partition or `DefaultPartitions.AppDocuments` to read a document in the read-only public partition.
+To use the private document partitions, you **must** be authenticated via [App Center Auth](../../auth/index.md).

 If the user who created the `user` object wants to view all of their personal data, they could perform a read.
 Imagine we've created some code in our app that enables the user to fetch their personal data that's stored in the database.
 Fetching the data would look like this: